PSH-Computing-AI-club/competition-spring-2025/git-repositories.md

 # :seedling: git Repositories

+Consult this FAQ for help with the basics of git.

 - [:seedling: git Repositories](#seedling-git-repositories)
   - [1.1.
 Do I have to make my own git repository on GitHub?](#11-do-i-have-to-make-my-own-git-repository-on-github)
   - [1.2.
 Why can't I make my own repository?](#12-why-cant-i-make-my-own-repository)